- FDST 403/803, Food Quality Assurance – Spring semester, every year

-Teaching activities include food microbiology and contributions to relevant lectures in food sanitation and quality, HACCP, and foodborne pathogens, and the development of an advanced graduate course in food safety microbiology.
-Extension and outreach program focuses on working closely with the Nebraska food industry to improve microbial safety and protect public health.
-Extension activities include on-site food safety assessments, workshops, and webinars to disseminate pertinent food safety information, and teach HACCP and FSMA courses.
+My extension and outreach program focuses on working closely with the Nebraska food industry to improve microbial safety and protect public health.
+Extension activities include on-site food safety assessments and technical assistance; workshops and webinars to disseminate pertinent food safety information, and teaching GMPs, HACCP and FSMA rule courses.

 My area of expertise is microbial food safety, especially the safety of foods of animal origin.
 My research program aims at improving food safety and protecting public health by contributing to the understanding of pathogen ecology along the farm-to-table continuum, and by helping to mitigate the risk of foodborne illness in the end consumers.
 Specific research interests include: